Streamer subsystem

 And it produces:

-qout- current output wordqout_valid- output-valid qualifierqout_strobe- output strobe pulsedone- successful stream completionbuffer_error- output underrun/error indication
+qout- active output wordqout_valid- output-valid qualifierqout_strobe- output strobe pulsedone- successful stream completionbuffer_error- output underrun/error indication

 Datapath structure